matthewklimek/Snoop/README.md

 6. Open your browser and navigate to `http://localhost:3000` to start chatting with Snoop Dogg! 🎉🚀

+## Demo 🎥
+Check out the live demo of SnoopGPT in action here!

+You can also view a video walkthrough of the SnoopGPT experience here.

+SnoopGPT Demo Screenshot

+In the demo, you'll experience the power of SnoopGPT, with real-time voice recognition, engaging conversations, and the iconic voice of Snoop Dogg.
+Give it a try and see for yourself! 🚀🔥

 ## Usage 💡

 1. Click the "Record" button and speak your message to Snoop Dogg. 🎙